Kareena Kapoor Khan Rejected Saif Ali Khan's Marriage Proposal Twice For This Reason!

 The Actress Reveals The Best Decision Of Her Life

 Kareena further said that marrying Saif was the best decision of her life.
 The actress was quoted as saying, "I think I made the best decision of my life."
-Now, that's some major relationship goals, isn't it?
+Now, that's some major relationship goal, isn't it?

 When Kareena Told Saif That She Would Never Stop Working